 a.
 Fleeing and Eluding and Leaving the Scene of an Accident: An employee convicted of fleeing and eluding or leaving the scene of an accident shall be excluded for twelve (12) months, beginning on the date of the offense, from operating a county-owned or leased vehicle.
-The employee must provide proof of a valid license without restrictions and complete a mandatory CORSA approved DDC class to lift the exclusion following the twelve (12) month period.
+The employee must provide proof of a valid license without restrictions and complete a mandatory CORSA-approved driving class to lift the exclusion following the twelve (12) month period.

 - b.
-Vehicular Homicide/Manslaughter: An employee convicted of vehicular homicide or manslaughter shall be excluded from operating a county-owned or leased vehicle from the time of the offense until clear of standard MVR based on the State of Ohio Bureau of Motor Vehicles reporting system. - 5.
+Vehicular Homicide/Manslaughter: An employee convicted of vehicular homicide or manslaughter shall be excluded from operating a countyowned or leased vehicle from the time of the offense until clear of standard motor vehicle record based on the State of Ohio Bureau of Motor Vehicles reporting system. - 5.
 Preventive maintenance and service: All county-owned or leased vehicles shall receive preventative maintenance according to standards established by the Board of County Commissioners and/or by the department head.
 All elected officials or department heads who have vehicles assigned to their department, office, or agency are responsible for ensuring required maintenance and service is scheduled.
 Any vehicle operators shall immediately notify their supervisor should they detect any unsafe or hazardous condition in or upon any and all countyowned or leased vehicles.
 The supervisor shall, in turn, be responsible to schedule such service.
 All county-owned or leased vehicles shall be fueled in accordance with the policy set forth by the Board of County Commissioners and/or by the elected official or department head.
 County gasoline credit cards shall be used to purchase gasoline, oil, etc., for all county-owned or leased vehicles on official county business only unless other arrangements have been made and approved by the elected official and/or department head.
 All operators of any countyowned or leased vehicle shall be responsible for the appearance (interior and exterior) of the county vehicle they are using and/or which has been assigned to them. - 6.
 No employee shall text, or check or send e-mail while driving a county-owned or leased vehicle. - 7.
 Insurability: All employees required to drive a county-owned vehicle, or drive their own vehicle on county time, must be insurable under the county's liability insurance plan.
 Any employee deemed uninsurable by such insurance company may be disciplined up to and including termination. - H. Use of personal vehicles for county business: All county employees who are required to, or who choose to use their personal vehicles in the transaction of public business or work of the county, will be reimbursed on a mileage basis at the authorized county rate subject to approval by the appropriatedepartment head and submission of transaction or public business or work of the county.
-All officials and employees must maintain their own liability insurance as required by law, subject to the limits prescribed by the county's vehicle insurance plan.
+All officials and employees must maintain their own liability insurance as required by law, subject to the following limits: at least \$100,000 per person for bodily injury; \$300,000 per occurrence for bodily injury; and \$100,000 property damage per occurrence; or a combined single limit of not less than \$300,000.